Going shopping? Support Hand in Hand at AmazonSmile

 For the next two years, Hand in Hand and CARE will focus on women in eight different districts of Afghanistan, separating them into three groups.
 In one group, CARE will execute their Every Voice Counts (EVC) programme, designed to foster higher levels of political engagement among women by connecting them to decision-makers and training them on how to advocate for change in their communities.
 In another group, Hand in Hand will execute our business training model, equipping women with essential skills so they can start their own micro-enterprises.
 In the third group, CARE and Hand in Hand will work together to execute both programmes simultaneously.

 While all three groups will benefit, we’re particularly interested in what happens to the third.
 What will happen if Hand in Hand combines our business and skills training with CARE’s work helping women advocate for change in areas like gender-based violence and women’s health?
 Does earning an income – and possessing the skills that entrepreneurship implies – make women more confident to speak up in local forums?

-The programme will conclude in December 2020, by which time we aim to create 990 jobs, improve life for some 7,000 Afghans, and have a better understanding of how women’s political and economic empowerment combine to make a more equal world.
+The programme concludes in December 2020, by which time we aimed to create 990 jobs, improve life for some 7,000 Afghans, and have a better understanding of how women’s political and economic empowerment combine to make a more equal world.